quintel/documentation/general/cost_calculations.md

 -   The energetic fuel costs are based the final demand of the transportation sector and the given energy carriers costs, and refinery costs.

 -   The non-energetic fuel costs are calculated with the final demand of non-energetic fuels and the given energy carriers costs.

+-   Flexibility costs are the sum of operation and maintenance and depreciation costs for flex-options such as power-to-power and power-to-heat.

+-   The costs for the production and transport of hydrogen are grouped into one category.
+This includes operation and maintenance and depreciation costs for electrolysers and pipes.

 -   The network cost include the annual maintenance costs for both the electricity as the gas network, but also account for additional costs that have to be made in case the network has to be improved due to choices for specific technologies which may affect the infrastructure requirements.